misiektoja/instagram_monitor/docs/usage.md

 PRIVACY_SUBSTITUTIONS = [ ("a.username", "Sarah"), ("some.other.user", "XXX") ]
 ```

-Every occurrence of a search term is replaced with its replacement before anything is displayed, logged or sent.
-Internal keys and file paths are kept intact, so the substitution affects only what you see, not how the tool locates data.
+The replacement happens before output is displayed, logged or sent.
+Internal keys and file paths do not change, so the tool still uses the original usernames to find data.
 Invalid entries are ignored with a warning.

 <a id="shadowban-and-flagged-account-detection"></a>
 ## Shadowban and Flagged Account Detection

-Instagram sometimes flags a session or IP (challenge, checkpoint or shadowban) instead of a monitored target actually disappearing.
-When that happens, a profile lookup can fail in a way that looks identical to the target being deleted or renamed, which previously could trigger misleading alerts.
+Instagram may block a session or IP address in a way that makes every profile lookup fail.
+A single failed lookup cannot show whether the target disappeared or whether the session was blocked.

-To tell the two apart, the tool probes a canonical, always-present public account (by default `instagram`) whenever a target lookup fails ambiguously.
-If that probe also fails, the tool concludes the session/IP is flagged rather than the target being gone and it idles and recovers instead of reporting a false change.
-When the session can recover it keeps waiting, otherwise it exits cleanly.
+When a target lookup fails for an unclear reason, the tool also checks a known public account.
+The default is `instagram`.
+If both lookups fail, it treats the session or IP address as the likely cause and does not report that the target disappeared.
+It waits when recovery is possible.
+Otherwise it exits.

-This runs automatically.
-The behavior can be tuned via these config options:
+This check runs automatically.
+Advanced users can change these settings:

 ```ini
 # Canonical public account used to probe whether the session/IP is flagged